joshuacarmack/joshuacarmack.com/content/posts/monitorallthethings/index.md

 ![Uptime Kuma Radio Keywork Monitor](echolink-node-ping.png)

-## Onto Zabbix
+## Migration to Zabbix

 After using Uptime Kuma for a while, I realized I needed to expand my monitoring capabilities.
 While Uptime Kuma is a great program, it has some limitations.
+The main thing I wanted was a way to monitor things inside of my network and church's network while still having the main monitoring cloud based for more reliable monitoring.

 I tried out a few other monitoring suites, but I ended up choosing Zabbix.
 Zabbix is a free monitoring tool that is incredibly powerful and expandable.

 Zabbix’s ability to be configured as a distributed monitoring system was the primary draw for me.
 I have a primary Zabbix Server hosted on a cloud VPS in Linode’s Atlanta data center.
 Additionally, I have Zabbix Proxies set up at my home and church.
 These are small virtual machines that perform all the monitoring within the network and then report back to the main server.
 See the diagram below for a visual representation.